Find Affordable College Courses

 Women make up 36% of the culinary arts majors at the school.

-Elgin Community College did quite well in this year’s ranking of the most popular places for culinary arts students to get a undergraduate certificate.
-It came in at #9 on the list.
+With a ranking of #9, Elgin Community College did quite well on this year’s most popular schools for culinary arts students working on their undergraduate certificate.
 Located in the midsize city of Elgin, ECC is a public college with a moderately-sized student population.

 About 76% of the students majoring in culinary arts at the school are women while 24% are male.